 Comments or suggestions?
 We want to hear from you about how we can improve this app.
 Send us your ideas.

 Albertans, including patients, families and the public now have greater flexibility when wanting to get valuable information from Alberta Health Services (AHS).
-Voice activated personal assistants Amazon Alexa, and the Google Assistant application are now available to answer AHS specific voice commands, that include providing up-to-the-minute estimated emergency department wait times and the latest AHS news.
+Voice activated personal assistants Amazon Alexa, and the Google Assistant application are now available to answer AHS specific voice commands, that include providing up-to-the-minute estimated emergency department wait times, influenza immunization clinic times and locations, and the latest AHS news.

 If you have either smart-home system, Amazon Alexa or the Google Assistant, you can ensure to stay current to better manage and maintain your health.